 The District of Columbia was an early adopter in moving to implement a health insurance exchange.
 The Health Reform Implementation Committee (HRIC), formed at the direction of Mayor Vincent Gray, issued its final recommendations in October 2011.
 The D.C.
 City Council adopted many of the committee’s recommendations and passed a bill to create the District of Columbia Health Benefit Exchange Authority, which Gray signed it into law in January 2012.
 The District of Columbia received federal approval to operate a state-based exchange in December 2012.
 In June 2013, the exchange was rebranded as DC Health Link.

 While planning and implementation of the DC exchange was less contentious than in many of the states, one decision by the D.C.
 Exchange Authority drew strong criticism and pushback.
 In October 2012, the Authority announced that small employers must use the exchange for health insurance purchases.
 Exchange officials said the mandate was necessary given the small population in the District.
 Without requiring small employers to participate, officials said, enrollment simply wouldn’t be high enough to sustain exchange operations.
 Small business protested the decision.
-While the board seemed intent on maintaining the requirement, it did vote to allow some businesses until 2016 to comply.
+While the board seemed intent on maintaining the requirement, it did vote to allow some businesses until 2015 to comply.
 The D.C.
 City Council in June 2013 unanimously passed temporary legislation supporting the mandate.
-That legislation is set to expire in October 2014; the council will likely consider permanent legislation in the first half of 2014.
+That legislation is set to expire in October 2014.

-Aetna, CareFirst BlueCross BlueShield, and Kaiser Permanente are selling policies for individuals and families on DC Health Link.
+Aetna, CareFirst BlueCross BlueShield, and Kaiser Permanente sold policies for individuals and families on DC Health Link for 2014 coverage.
 Those insurers plus UnitedHealthCare are selling small-business policies.
-The insurers are offering 34 options for individuals and families and 267 options for small businesses.
+The insurers offered 34 options for individuals and families and 267 options for small businesses.